You are here

 Q: I downloaded the Eligibility Form but I can’t seem to type in it.
 What should I do?

-A: The last page asks for signatures.
-So please print your filled out form, get the required signatures, and then you could scan it and attach it to an email to submit it.
-No need to send the original.
+A: The signatures on the last page are required.
+If you are unable to add digital signatures to the PDF form, you may print out your filled form, get the required signatures, and then you scan it and attach it to an email to submit it.

 Q: How do I know my application has been received?